Strike Back (TV series): Revolution (US) / Silent War (UK) (2019)

 The seventh series was announced in 2018 and premiered in 2019.
 Brown, MacPherson and Sumarwata all reprise their roles from Retribution and are joined by Jamie Bamber as Section 20's new commanding officer Colonel Alexander Coltrane and Yasemin Kay Allen as Katrina Zarkova, a Russian agent in South-East Asia.
 Between the announcement of the new series and its broadcast, the UK title was changed to "Silent War".

 The story sees Section 20 investigating the downing of a Russian bomber in the South China Sea and the disappearance of its nuclear payload.
 The team cross paths with Katrina Zarkova, the leader of a Russian Alpha Group unit tasked with discreetly locating the bomb which is believed to be in the possession of someone named "Kingfisher".
 With her unit dead, Zarkova forms an uneasy alliance with Section 20 to the frustration of her handler Pavel Kuragin.
-Together they track the bomb to India where it is dismantled and reassembled as two portable nuclear devices before being smuggled into Myanmar, camoflauging its Russian origins.
+Together they track the bomb to India where it is dismantled and reassembled as two portable nuclear devices before being smuggled into Myanmar, camouflaging its Russian origins.
 Kuragin reveals to Zarkova that Kingfisher is not a person, but the code-name of a clandestine operation that he is a part of.

 Kuragin and Zarkova take the bombs to Indonesia and provide one to a dormant Islamist terror network.
 Kuragin arranges to have them caught by a rogue special forces team, intending to use the incident to instigate a military coup and install a new government that is friendly to Russian interests.
-This will restore Russia's political influence and bolster its flagging economy in the wake of Western sanctions imposed after the annexation of Crimea.
+This will restore Russia's political influence and bolster its flagging economy in the wake of international sanctions imposed after the annexation of Crimea.
 Section 20 intervene and thwart Kuragin's plans, prompting him to go rogue.
 The Russian government disavow him and enlist Section 20's aid in finding him.
 The search leads them to the Philippines, where Kuragin brings down a Cold War-era satellite containing the launch keys to a chemical weapons facility in Azerbaijan.
 Kuragin intends to launch missiles carrying VX nerve gas at London to force Russia and the West into a war.
 He rationalises the inevitable destruction of Russia as necessary to restore its dignity.
 Novin kills Kuragin before Zarkova can force him to stop the launch, leading Section 20 to risk their lives destroying the facility.